adambard/learnxinyminutes-docs/git.html.markdown

 ```

 ### blame
-Examine specific points the code's history and find out who the last author was on that modified line
+Examine specific parts of the code's history and find out who was the last author to modify that line
 ```bash
 # find the authors on the latest modified lines
 $ git blame google_python_style.vim